-By the use of the exponential pile, various sizes and shapes of uranium bodies have been tested and the related K factors found for various moderators.
+By the use of the exponential pile, various sizes and shapes of uranium bodies have been tested and the re-40 lated K factors found for various moderators.

 By testing uranium compositions in the exponential pile, the neutronic purity can be determined in terms of K when the same moderator is used or when the effect of the moderator impurities is known, with geometry unchanged.
-The test is equally reliable for uranium compounds such as the uranium oxides U3O8 and UO2, uranium carbide, uranium tetrafluoride, uranium hexafluoride, etc., compounds which contain, in addition to traces of elements having high neutron capture cross sections, large amounts of elements such as O, C, and F, all of which have relatively low neutron capture cross section.
+The test is equally reliable for uranium compounds such as the uranium oxides U3O8 and UO2, uranium carbide, uranium tetrafluoride, uranium hexafluoride, etc., compounds which contain, in addition to traces of elements having high neutron capture cross sections, 50 large amounts of elements such as O, C, and F, all of which have relatively low neutron capture cross section.
 The test can evaluate the total effect of both types of impurities in terms of K reduction, as well as the effect of changing geometries on K.

-When $M^2$ is known, this factor can be used to determine critical size of the structure for various moderators.
-Thus the determination of (1) the proper size, shape and disposition of the uranium bodies in the moderator to reduce resonance losses; the determination of the (2) amounts of neutron absorbing impurities that can be tolerated in addition to other losses before a self-sustaining chain reaction will become impossible in a system of practical size; and determination of (3) the nuclear characteristics of the moderator with respect to requirements of critical size and tolerable exterior losses; has enabled us to provide a means and method of building neutronic reactors capable of sustaining a chain neutron reaction by virtue of nuclear fission, even when individual values for constants entering into the nuclear processes are only imperfectly known.
+When M2 is known, this factor can be used to determine critical size of the structure for various moderators.
+Thus the determination of the (1) proper size, shape and disposition of the uranium bodies in the moderator to reduce resonance losses; the determination of the (2) amounts of neutron absorbing impurities that can be tolerated in addition to other losses before a self-sustaining chain reaction will become impossible in a system of practical size; and determination of (3) the nuclear characteristics of the moderator with respect to requirements of critical size and tolerable exterior losses; has enabled us to provide a means and method of building neutronic reactors capable of sustaining a chain neutron reaction by virtue of nuclear fission, even when individual values for constants entering into the nuclear processes are only imperfectly known.

-It is, therefore, an object of the present invention to provide a means and method of designing and building and operating neutronic reactors capable of sustaining a chain nuclear reaction by virtue of nuclear fission, and to outline the variations that can be tolerated before the reaction will become impossible of attainment in structures of practical size.
+It is, therefore, the main object of the present invention to provide a means and method of designing and building and operating neutronic reactors capable of sustaining a chain nuclear reaction by virtue of nuclear fisfor one part per million of boron in the water.
+From this 75 sion, and to outline the variations that can be tolerated before the reaction will become impossible of attainment in structures of practical size.

-Other objects and advantages of this invention will be apparent from a description of several operative reactors as shown in the attached drawings, wherein:
+Other objects and advantages of my invention will be apparent from a description of several operative reactors as shown in the attached drawings, wherein: